-The implementation of this Final Rule is critical to the successful implementation of the other performance management-related rules such as those on safety, infrastructure condition, congestion, freight, and emissions performance measures.
-This Final Rule sets the context for including performance measures, targets, and transportation investments required by the other rules into the transportation planning process and into the transportation plans and programs.
+The implementation of this final rule is critical to the successful implementation of the other performance management-related rules such as those on safety, infrastructure condition, congestion, freight, and emissions performance measures.
+This final rule sets the context for including performance measures, targets, and transportation investments required by the other rules into the transportation planning process and into the transportation plans and programs.
 It provides the means for linking transportation investments to the achievement of performance targets.
 The planning process is where the system performance measures and targets required by the other performance management related rules are actualized through the investment decision-making process.